altair-viz/schemapi/README.md

 ```

 By utilizing JSONSchema
-[definitions and references](https://cswr.github.io/JsonSchema/spec/definitions_references/), much more complicated object hierarchies
+[definitions and references](https://cswr.github.io/JsonSchema/spec/definitions_references/), much more complicated nested object hierarchies
 are possible, and the generated classes can be subclassed in order to create
 domain-specific APIs for specifying data that can be serialized to and from
 JSON.
-For a more complicated example of this in action, see the
+For an example of a much more complicated schema in action, see the
 [Altair](http://altair-viz.github.io) project.

 ## Installation